hpc/charliecloud/doc-src/tutorial.rst

 1. The MPI hello world example above, run interactively, with the host coordinating.

-2. Same, run non-interactively.
+2. Same, non-interactive.

-3. An Apache Spark example run non-interactively, with in-container coordination.
+3. An Apache Spark example, run interactively.

+4. Same, non-interactive.

 We think that container-coordinated MPI jobs will also work, but we haven't worked out how to do this yet.
 (See issue #5.)